GooGuJiang/ReplayMod/README.md

 You can build the mod by running `./gradlew build` (or just `./gradlew bundleJar`).
 You can then find the final jar files in `versions/$MCVERSION/build/libs/`.
 You can also build single versions by running `./gradlew :1.8:build` (or just `./gradlew :1.8:bundleJar`) (builds the MC 1.8 version).

+### GitHub Actions
+This repository contains a workflow at `.github/workflows/build.yml`.
+Every push or pull request automatically builds the latest Minecraft version (currently **1.21.6**) and uploads the resulting jar file as a workflow artifact.
+Navigate to the "Build" workflow on GitHub and download the artifact from a run to obtain the pre-built jar.

+### Docker
+You can also build the mod in a Docker container.
+The Dockerfile installs Git because several Gradle tasks rely on it.
+Run `docker buildx build --output type=local,dest=output .` and find the compiled jars inside `output/versions/*/build/libs/`.
+The workflow `docker-build.yml` demonstrates building with Docker on GitHub.

 ### IntelliJ
 Ensure you have at least IDEA 2020.1.
 Build the mod via Gradle as explained above at least once (`./gradlew compileJava` should be sufficient).
 This will ensure that the sources for all MC versions are generated.